Minitech24/Big-Data-Analytics-HSG2020/README.md

 # Big-Data-Analytics-HSG2020

-Consits of two group projects for the lecture of Big Data Analytics at the University of St. Gallen.
+Group Project for the lecture of Big Data Analytics at the University of St. Gallen.

 Language used is R.